jonlpersson/ed-latimore/site/_posts/2020-11-11-6-reasons-why-writing-is-important.md

 While I don’t think that writers [should aim to be popular](/persuasive-writing/).
 If you want to write for the public to read, you'll eventually face public scrutiny.
 No matter what people say about your writing, the best advice I can give you is this:

 They aren’t investing in building a body of work and taking the [necessary risks to grow.](/how-to-build-a-personal-brand/) They wish they had the courage to do something like put their writing out there.
-As the musician Gnarls Barkley once said in his hit song “Crazy,” *My heroes have the heart to live the life I wanna live.*
+As the musician, Gnarls Barkley once said in his hit song “Crazy,” *My heroes have the heart to live the life I wanna live.*

 ## Writing gives you a platform